ishitaakolkar/anomalydetection/README.md

 ## 🌟 What does this app do?

-This dashboard transforms your raw sales spreadsheets into a live intelligence center.
+This dashboard transforms your raw sales spreadsheets (CSV or Excel) into a live intelligence center.
 It focuses on three things:
 1.  **Anomaly Detection**: Spotting "out-of-the-ordinary" sales days (Spikes or Dips).
 2.  **Future Forecasting**: Predicting what your sales will look like for the next 7 days.
 3.  **Automated Strategy**: Explaining *why* an event was unusual and suggesting business actions.